What is Nuclear Medicine?

 - If you suffer from diabetes, please bring your blood glucose meter.

 This test aims to assess the blood supply to the heart.
 The exercise heart stress test is performed on a treadmill.
-An injection of a drug is used to exercise the heart for the dipyridamole heart stress test.
+An injection of a drug is used to increase blood flow to the heart for those patients who are unable to exercise on a treadmill.

 No preparation is needed.
 There are several different types of tests for the kidney, which will take approximately 1-2 hours.
-If you are booked for a Renal Captopril scan you have to fast for 4 hours.
-A DMSA test will require 2 visits on the same day.
+Occasionally a 4 hour fast may be required or a second visit maybe necessary depending on the type of renal scan being performed.

 Please remember to bring all previous x-rays and imaging investigations with you to your appointment.